drexel-f1tenth/head/README.md

 - `rosrun urg_node urg_node _ip_address:=${HOKUYO_DEV}`
 - `rosrun pathfinder pathfinder`

+## Managing the systemd services

+The systemd services, in `service/`, allow all necessary components to autostart then the TX2 it booted up.
+Each service manages an individual ROS node, except for the `racecar` service.
+The `racecar` service is used to manage the other associated services as a group.

+### Installing the services

+- `sudo cp service/*.service /etc/systemd/system/`
+- `sudo systemctl daemon-reload`
+- `sudo systemctl enable racecar roscore`

+### Useful commands

+- Check status: `sudo systemctl status racecar roscore`
+- View logs: `journalctl -e`
+- Stop a service: `sudo systemctl stop ${service-name}`
+- Start a service: `sudo systemctl start ${service-name}`
+- Restart a service: `sudo systemctl restart ${service-name}`
+- Disable a service: `sudo systemctl mask ${service-name}`

 ## MCU control message format

 The `mcu/ctl` topic uses the ROS UInt16 message type where the throttle and steering directions are encoded as packed Int8 values.